jeremyalan/TypeScript-TheGoodParts/README.md

-TypeScript-TheGoodParts
+TypeScript: The Good Parts
 =======================

-Contains a web-based presentation about the features of TypeScript
+Contains a web-based presentation about the features of TypeScript.

 * Overview
   * What is TypeScript